ashok0706/ashok0706/README.md

 # Hi there, I'm Ashok Yelagandula 👋
+## About me
 I'm a passionate Java developer with expertise in Spring Boot, Hibernate, and SQL.
 I enjoy building robust and efficient backend systems that power modern applications.
+I am a skilled software engineer proficient in Java, Spring Boot, Hibernate, and SQL.
+With a solid foundation in OOP and problem-solving, I create efficient and scalable solutions.
+During my training at GEEKSTER, I mastered data structures and completed over 450 challenges on Hackerrank.
+I excel in teamwork, communication, and adapting to new technologies.
+Let's connect to discuss how I can contribute to your team's success.

 ## Technologies at My Fingertips